Rudeus3Greyrat/satus-templates/README.md

 # satus-templates
-A collection of frontend project templates for SATUS.
+A collection of frontend project templates for Satus.